IMJLA/Adsi/docs/en-US/Get-DirectoryEntry.md

 ### -DirectoryPath
 Path to the directory object to retrieve
-Defaults to the root of the current domain (but don't use it for that, just do this instead: \[System.DirectoryServices.DirectorySearcher\]::new())
+Defaults to the root of the current domain

 ```yaml
 Type: String